tylerdave/OpenAPI-Tutorial/presentation/slides.md

 ???
  - By using the code generator you saw how your code can be automatically generated from the spec.

- - We will look at a small application similar to the the one generated from the swagger generator and it is using a layer called connexion.
+ - We will look now at an implementation of the spec we built using python/flask/connexion.

- - **connexion** stands as a layer on top of out Python/Flask code and does the route mapping for us from the spec into the logic.

- - Connexion can also do request and responses validation for us.
+ - We will be able to see how you use the frameworks Dave talked about to actually have a production application.

 ---